Saturday, January 31, 2009

 Articulation skills

-Comments
+Comments (0)

-2. improve intelligibility of connected speech and thematic vocabulary by producing developmentally appropriate sounds (p, b, m, t, d) and increasing oral movement.
+IEP goals relating to articulation skills:1. participate in oral motor exercises to improve muscle strength, coordination, and control2. improve intelligibility of connected speech and thematic vocabulary by producing developmentally appropriate sounds (p, b, m, t, d) and increasing oral movemen...

 Read more >>